benklassen77/benklassen77.github.io/music/musicappreciation.md

 **A capella** = as in chapel

 Because of the printing press, Josquin's followers could learn his music faster, as well as ensure further change in musical styles.

+Great Renaissance Polyphonists Shortlist

+- Johannes Ockeghem
+- Guillaume dufay
+- Jacob Obrecht
+- Heinrich Isaac
+- Jean Mouton
+- Jacob Arcadelt
+- Orlando Lassus

+## Renaissance Mass

+Mass as religious ceremony

+Ite missa est: congregation is dismissed

+- Mass derived from missa
+- In the day, mass was daily
+- reenactment of last supper

+**High Mass** = Missa solemnis, or full mass

+PARTS OF THE MASS

+The High Mass

+1. Introductory Liturgy of the Word
+2. Liturgy of the Eucharist (giving of thanks)

+Smaller sections (category of activity)

+1. Proper: sections that change from day to day
+   - 11 of 17 sections of high mass: Introit, Collects, Epistle, Gradual, Alleluia, Sequence, Gospel, Offertory, Preface, Communion, and Post-Communion respectively
+   - texts change on regular basic
+2. Ordinary: sections do not change ever
+   - 6 of 17 sections: Kyrie, Gloria, Credo, Sanctus, Agnus Dei, and Its missa est.

+**Kyrie** = "Lord have mercy upon us; Christ have mercy upon us."

+**Gloria** = "Glory be to God"

+**The Credo** = google

+**The Sanctus** = "holy, holy, holy"; introduces eucharistic prayer

+**Agnus Dei** = Lamb of God

+**Ite missa est** = Let us bless the Lord and be dismissed

+- since ordinary is repeated, it was chosen to be accompanied by music
+- Guillaume de Machaut wrote "The Mass of Notre Dame".
+This set the ordinary to music
+  - First 5 parts of ordinary were set to music
+  - Used a plainchant to link all parts.
+Plainchant was historically the Word of God.

+3 species of mass commonalities

+1. Constitute settings of ordinary of mass
+2. Soprano, alto, tenor, bass (4 parts)
+3. Employ triadic harmonic constructs

+3 species

+1. Cantus firmus mass (fixed melody)
+   - used plainchants, which are modal and tenor
+   - least complex
+2. Paraphrase mass
+   - Josphin des Prez wrote these.
+Eg. Ave maris stella.
+Agnus Dei No 3 beautiful especially :)
+   - turns plainchant from modal into tonal, and becomes subliminal
+3. Imitation mass
+   - Based on preexisting melody; not plainchant but any melody
+   - Protestent Reformation ended this

+Protestent Reformation

+- Martin Luther nailed 95 theses to church

+Impact on mass = **Counter Reformation**

+- Council of Trent (1545-1563)
+  - Think tank that came together to problem solve what went wrong
+  - Ended imitation mass, complex polyphony (need to understand words), instruments in church, and attitude of singers

+> The "Canon on music to be used in the mass" - council of trent, illustrated many problems in church music

+- **Giovanni Pierluigi da Palestrina** (1525-1594) = "saviour of Catholic church music"
+  - Composed 6 part polyphonic mass, which was accepted by the council of trent
+    - Each syllable is heard by itself, such that while there are several voices, each word is heard in a single voice
+  - Wrote 104 masses.
+Eg. Pope Marcellus Mass